Belgian firm unveils new Top Gun flight simulator

 The development team has taken since 2009 to get the device just right.

-An array of 13 high-definition projectors shine onto the outside of a 3.4 meter diameter acrylic sphere.
+An array of 13 high-definition projectors shine onto the outside of a 3.4 metre diameter acrylic sphere.
 The trainee pilot sits on the inside looking at the inner surface.

 The dome, which can be used to train pilots to use a variety of fast fighter jets, was first sold to Elbit Systems, which is currently installing it with its customer, the Israeli Air Force.
 The system should be fully operational in 2012.